samadhicsec/threatware-docs/docs/source/tryit.md

 ## 1. Copy tutorial threat model

-Make you own copy of the tutorial threat model (and tick the "Copy comments and suggestions" box).
+Make you own copy of the [tutorial threat model](https://docs.google.com/document/d/1Dnf-vzzEu1q0fZozBC-fi-hjefds9wWkRt6VXrrN2yo/view) (menu option `File->Make a copy`, and tick the `Copy comments and suggestions` box).

-In the newly copied threat model click the "Share" button and under "General Access" select "Anyone with the link" and give them "Viewer" access.
+In the newly copied threat model click the `Share` button and under `General Access` select `Anyone with the link` and give them `Viewer` access (the default).
 This is required so the container running threatware locally will be able to access it.

 There are several links in large text at the top of the tutorial threat model, that are in lines that reference the TUTORIAL.
 You need to update the URL in these links to reference the copy of the tutorial threat model you just made.
 First copy the Google document ID from your copy of the tutorial threat model from your browser URL bar.